 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where natronambulite typically forms.
+Look in granite pegmatites country, the host setting where natronambulite typically forms.
 If you start seeing triploidite, lithiophilite, quartz in float, you are in the right ground.
 Field specimens usually show a anhedral to subhedral grains, massive habit, so train your eye for that shape before scanning the outcrop.